apache/eventmesh-site/docs/instruction/01-store.md

 tail -f ~/logs/rocketmqlogs/broker.log
 ```

-The deployment of eventmesh-store has finished, please go to the next step: [Start Eventmesh-Runtime](03-runtime.md)
+The deployment of eventmesh-store has finished, please go to the next step: [Start EventMesh Runtime](03-runtime.md)

 ## Reference